tee3/homedir/README.md

 ## windows

 There is very limited support for installing system packages under Windows and such is a manual process.

+Install the following tools using the normal Windows installation processes, customizing the installers as described below.

+* Git For Windows (64-bit)

-Administrator privileges is required in order to install programs for all users.
+  * Install for all users.

-1. Log in to the graphical system as a user with Administrator privileges.

-2. Install Git For Windows and allow it to add itself to the PATH, assuming it is installed to `C:\Git`.
-Use the following options when installing.
+  * Install to `C:\Git`.

+  * Add to `PATH`.

-   1. Enable the "Use Git from the Windows Command Prompt" option to use Git directly in `cmd` without using Bash.
+  * Enable the "Use Git from the Windows Command Prompt" option to use Git directly in `cmd` without using Bash.
 Note that this still allows the use of Git Bash, but defaults to using Windows `cmd`.

-   2. Enable the "Checkout Windows-style, commit Unix-style line endings" so Windows tools are comfortable and Git repositories are in the canonical form.
+  * Enable the "Checkout Windows-style, commit Unix-style line endings" so Windows tools are comfortable and Git repositories are in the canonical form.

-   3. Enable the "Use Windows' default console window" option.
+  * Enable the "Use Windows' default console window" option.

-   4. Enable the "Enable file system caching" option to increase performance.
+  * Enable the "Enable file system caching" option to increase performance.

-3. Install Python 2.7 and allow it to add itself to the `PATH`, assuming it is installed to `C:\Python27`.
+* Python 2.7 (64-bit)

+  * Install for all users.

+  * Install to `C:\Python27`.

+  * Add to `PATH`.

-4. Install the one or more of Visual C++ Build Tools, Visual C++ Express, and Visual Studio to install a working C and C++ compiler.
+* Install the one or more of Visual C++ Build Tools, Visual C++ Express, and Visual Studio to install a working C and C++ compiler.

-5. (Optional) Install Ruby and allow it to add itself to the PATH, assuming it is installed to `C:\Ruby22-x64`.

-5. (Optional) Install Go and allow it to add itself to the PATH, assuming it is installed to `C:\Go`.
+* (Optional) Ruby (64-bit)

+  * Install for all users.

+  * Install to `C:\Ruby22-x64`.

+  * Add to `PATH`.

+* (Optional) Go (64-bit)

+  * Install for all users.

+  * Install to `C:\Go`.

+  * Add to `PATH`.

+* (Optional) Node.JS (64-bit)

+  * Install for all users.

-5. (Optional) Install Node.JS and allow it to add itself to the PATH, installing to `C:\nodejs`.
+  * Install to `C:\nodejs`.

+  * Add to `PATH`.

-5. From a `cmd` window, install the system packages.
+From a `cmd` window install the system packages.
+At the end of this process, the machine will reboot, so make sure there is no one else logged in.

 ```
 C:> git clone https://github.com/tee3/homedir C:\Users\administrator\Development\homedir
 C:> cd C:\Users\administrator\Development\homedir
 C:> install_system_packages_windows
+C:> shutdown /r
 ```

-7. At the end of this process, reboot the machine.

 ## windows subsystem for linux